-If for some reason you haven’t earned the fingerprinting merit badge at any summer camps or troop events, this may be the quickest badge of your life.
-Heck, I would recommend even going one step further and buying a large pack of fingerprinting cards to teach this badge to your entire troop in an afternoon.
+If for some reason, you haven’t earned the Fingerprinting merit badge at any Summer camps or troop events, this may actually be the quickest badge of your life!
+Heck, I would recommend even going a step further and buying a large pack of fingerprinting cards to teach this badge to your entire troop in an afternoon.
 You’d be a hero — the fingerprinting requirements are so easy!

 Finding The Easiest Merit Badge For You

 In Scouting, there’s often a debate about which merit badges are the easiest.
 Personally, I think that the difficulty of a merit badge is mainly based on the situation that you’re earning it in.
-While you can go to Summer camp for a week and easily come home with ten new merit badges, this wouldn’t be possible if you tried to work on the badges yourself without the resources that the camp offers.
+While you can go to Summer camp for a week and easily come home with five or six new merit badges, this wouldn’t be possible if you tried to work on the badges yourself without the resources that a camp offers.

-Therefore, I firmly believe that the easiest merit badges for you will be the ones that you’re already working on.
+Because of this, I believe that the easiest merit badges for you will be the ones that you’re already working on!
 What does this mean?
 This means that if you already have a collection, a pet, or some sort of hobby, use that as an opportunity to earn the associated merit badge!

-My #1 tip for finding your next easy merit badge is to ask the older scouts which badges they’ve already earned.
-If you both do similar school activities (very likely) and have shared interests, they’ll be able to point out badges they’ve earned that you may be unknowingly already working on!
+My #1 tip for finding your next easy merit badge is also to ask the older scouts which badges they’ve already earned.
+If you both do similar school activities (very likely) and have shared interests, they’ll be able to point out badges they’ve earned that you might unknowingly be already working on!

-Although there’s a time and place for easy merit badges, remember that Scouting is a journey and that putting in the work is what makes it worthwhile in the end.
-Try to avoid the trap of getting merit badges for the sake of getting merit badges, and instead, use these experiences to find something that you’re truly interested in.
+On a final note, although there’s a time and place for easy merit badges, remember that Scouting is a journey and that putting in the work is what makes it worthwhile in the end.
+Try to avoid the trap of getting merit badges for the sake of getting merit badges and, instead, use these experiences to find something that you’re truly interested in!